PlanetSpark Logo

 Degrees of Adjectives: Positive, Comparative & Superlative

-Adjectives are words that describe a person, place, animal, or thing.
-They tell us more details about nouns, such as size, color, shape, or quality.
-For example, in the sentence “The car is red,” the word red is an adjective because it describes the car.
-Without adjectives, our sentences would sound plain and less interesting.
+Adjectives are words that describe nouns by giving more details about their size, color, shape, or quality.
+For example, in “The car is red,” the word red is an adjective because it tells us about the car.
+Without adjectives, sentences would sound dull and incomplete.
+In English grammar, adjectives are also used to compare.
+For instance: “fast,” “faster,” and “fastest” show different degrees of comparison.
+These degrees of adjectives make language clearer, help express differences, and add depth to everyday communication.

 What are Degrees of Adjectives